d-vo/d-vo.github.io/_pages/COLLAB18/index.md

 </ul>

+Our system is based on ORB-SLAM2 [2] and we evaluated our approach on the KITTI dataset [3] and the Euroc dataset [4].
+Our feature coding framework is based on [1] and adds a stereo video coding mode.

 <center>
 <figure>
         <img src="{{ site.url }}/_pages/COLLAB18/assets/Overview_free.png" alt="Overview" width="668" />
-        <figcaption>Proposed binary feature coding framework</figcaption>
+        <figcaption>Proposed improved binary feature coding framework</figcaption>
 </figure>
 </center>

-Our system is based on ORB-SLAM2 [2] and we evaluated our approach on the KITTI dataset [3] and the Euroc dataset [4].

 ### Supplementary Material:
 <p align="justify">